turingschool/gear-up/allyship.markdown

 * In a previous GearUp, we discussed the concept of "microaggressions."
 Could you say that a small act of allyship is the opposite of a microaggression?
 Does action at this small level really make a difference?
 What are larger actions an ally can do?
 * Proponents of the allyship lens of social responsibility would argue that focusing on this scale is a viable way of changing large-scale systemic issues.
 Do you agree?
 What is your theory of change?

-## Debrief: (~5 Minutes)
+## Debrief: (~15 Minutes)

-Before we break for lunch, write your main takeaway on a post-it and put it on the whiteboard at the front of the main workspace.
+Before we break, write your main takeaway on a post-it and put it on the whiteboard at the front of the room.